DesantBucie/triton/README.md

 * \<Shift-Tab> - When completion window is visible goes up in completion list
 * :Template - load template if avaliable.

+## Features to turn on/off in vimrc

+To turn on just paste function name to vimrc

+* g:DisableArrows() - disables arrows, on by default
+* g:AutoPairs() - simple autopairing.

 ## Advices

 * Bind ESC to Caps-Lock, for example on mac: